 The witnesses for your health care directive must not be:

 After you and your witnesses sign your documents, they are legally valid.
 Keep the originals in your files and give a copy to your health care agent, if you named one.
-To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+To ensure you get the health care that you want, it’s a good idea to make your wishes widely known.
+You might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.

 Learn more about Living Wills and Medical Powers of Attorney.